 Sarah Wellman died in October of 1968.
 Arthur Wellman continued to live at 318 Beacon until about 1970.

 On November 21, 1969, 318 Beacon was purchased from Arthur Wellman by James A. Gillis.
 He lived in one of the apartments.

 On June 24, 1974, 318 Beacon was purchased from James Gillis, by then a resident of Miami, by Robert E. Del Col, trustee of the D C Realty Trust.
 He and his wife, Judith Del Col, lived in one of the apartments.
 They previously had lived in an apartment at 179 Commonwealth.
 On September 26, 1985, he transferred the property into both of their names.

-318 Beacon remained an apartment building, assessed as a four- to six-family dwelling, in 2016.
+318 Beacon continued to be assessed as a four- to six-family dwelling in 2021.